-Gross margin percentage for professional services and other revenues was 41%, 43% and 46% for 2019, 2018 and 2017, respectively.
-The margin in 2019 compared to 2018 was negatively impacted by an increased proportion of hardware and hardware installation revenues, which generally have lower gross margins, and increased telematics hardware costs.
-Hardware installation revenues typically have lower margins than our professional services revenues and as such we anticipate variances in gross margin from period to period as a result of the sales mix.

-The margin in 2018 as compared to 2017 was negatively impacted by an increased proportion of hardware revenues and hardware installation revenues.
+Gross margin percentage for professional services and other revenues was 39% and 46% for the first three quarters of 2019 and 2018, respectively, and 43% and 41% for the third quarter of 2019 and 2018, respectively.
+The margin in the first three quarters of 2019 as compared to the same period of 2018 were negatively impacted by an increased proportion of hardware and hardware installation revenues, which generally have lower gross margins, and increased telematics hardware costs.
+Hardware revenues typically have lower margins than our professional services revenues and as such we anticipate variances in gross margin from period to period as a result of the sales mix.
+The margin in the third quarter of 2019 as compared to the same period of 2018 was positively impacted by increased professional services revenues.

-Operating expenses, consisting of sales and marketing, research and development and general and administrative expenses, were \$114.8 million, \$100.3 million and \$83.6 million for 2019, 2018 and 2017, respectively.
-The increase in operating expenses in 2019 compared to 2018 was primarily due to increased operating expenses from the fiscal 2018 acquisitions of ShipRush, PCSTrac and MacroPoint as well as the fiscal 2019 acquisitions of Aljex, Velocity Mail and PinPoint.
-Operating expenses in 2019 compared to 2018 were also negatively impacted by the strengthening of the euro and British pound sterling compared to the US dollar.
+Operating expenses, consisting of sales and marketing, research and development and general and administrative expenses, were \$85.5 million and \$72.9 million for the first three quarters of 2019 and 2018, respectively.
+For the third quarter of 2019 and 2018, operating expenses were \$29.1 million and \$26.5 million, respectively.
+The increase in operating expenses in the first three quarters and third quarter of 2019 as compared to the same periods of 2018 was primarily due to increased operating expenses from the fiscal 2018 acquisitions of ShipRush, PCSTrac and MacroPoint as well as the fiscal 2019 acquisitions of Aljex, Velocity Mail and PinPoint.
+Operating expenses in the first three quarters and third quarter of 2019 as compared to the same periods of 2018 have also increased as the Company continues to invest in several areas of the business to support continued organic growth.
+Operating expenses in the first three quarters of 2019 compared to the same period of 2018 also increased as a result were negatively impacted by the strengthening of the euro and British pound sterling compared to the US dollar.
+Operating expenses in the third quarter of 2019 compared to the same period of 2018 were positively impacted by the weakening of the Canadian dollar and euro compared to the US dollar.